seebigs/bundl-jasmine-node/README.md

 > Testing framework by [Jasmine](http://jasmine.github.io/)

-> Runs with without a browser via [node-as-browser](https://github.com/seebigs/node-as-browser)
+> Runs without a browser via [node-as-browser](https://github.com/seebigs/node-as-browser)

 ## How to use